Pot roast and potatoes remind us of Mom's Sunday dinners. Red wine, beef broth, thyme, and garlic add layers of flavor to this meat and potatoes meal.

 Why It's the Best: It's all about texture.
 Hand-mixing incorporates air to lighten the mixture for a diner-worthy meat loaf.

 No dessert says summer like strawberry shortcake.
 Whether it's peak strawberry season or you simply need a taste of summer, this strawberry shortcake is a special treat.
-Prepared as a layer cake instead of using individual biscuits, it's a showstopping dessert recipe.
+Prepared as a layer cake instead of as individual biscuits, it's a showstopping dessert recipe.

 Why It's the Best: Baking in a hot oven creates a tender shortcake with the perfect light-and-fluffy texture.